 PhD, The University of Texas at Austin, 1999

 Emanuela Guano’s research interests range from the study of ideology and the built and natural environment to the analysis of spatial practice and discourse, and from the critique of citizenship and the public sphere to the exploration of how gendered subjectivities are crafted in the public realm.
 In her ethnographies of Buenos Aires, Argentina, Emanuela Guano explored how the city functions as a locus, a medium, and a tool of hegemony and social and political struggle negotiate citizenship and the state through their everyday life.
 Her Italian research has tackled issues ranging from the gendering of urban space and the everyday practices that surround issues of taxation and citizenship to the contested political imaginaries that may manifest through great events.
-In this vein, Dr. Guano recently published a book on how urban revitalization in Genoa, Italy, has prodded the local middle classes to creatively generate venues of self-employment in the attempt to stem their own decline.
-Her current project is an ethnography of the strategies through which residents of an Italian postindustrial periphery are striving to resist redevelopment.
+In this vein, Dr. Guano's 2017 book Creative Urbanity explored how urban revitalization in Genoa, Italy, has prodded the local middle classes to creatively generate venues of self-employment in the attempt to stem their own decline.
+Based on ethnographic research in Genoa's postindustrial peripheries, Dr. Guano's current project is an analysis of how urban aesthetics may become a terrain for the struggle over the right to the city.

-- Creative Urbanity: An Italian Middle Class in the Shade of Urban Revitalization.
-University of Pennsylvania Press, 2017
+- Creative Urbanity: An Italian Middle Class in the Shade of Revitalization.
+Philadelphia, PA: The University of Pennsylvania Press, 2017.

 - Immaginando Buenos Aires.
 Ceti medi e modernità urbana.
-Milan: Franco Angeli, 2016.
+Milan (Italy), Franco Angeli, 2016.

 - “Taxpayers, Thieves, and the State: Fiscal Citizenship in Contemporary Italy,” Ethnos: Journal of Anthropology, 75:4 (2010): 377–401.